LorenzoFrangella/Individual-assignment-1899674-iot/README.md

 To setup the parameters needed to make the project run is necessary to enter into menuconfig, in the menu **Sampling configuration** and set:

-    (1000) Set the default sampling frequency in Hz
-    (1) Decide to run or not the fft to adjust in an adaptive manner the sampling frequency
-    (5) Threshold value for the Z score, to identify outliers
-    (mqtt server address) Set the server address for mqtt
-    (mqtt topic) Set the topic to where publish messages
+    (1000) Set the default sampling frequency in Hz (1) Decide to run or not the fft to adjust in an adaptive manner the sampling frequency (0) Decide if enable the round trip time measurement (5) Threshold value for the Z score, to identify outliers (mqtt server address) Set the server address for mqtt (topic ) Set the topic to where publish messages (username) mqtt username to connect
-    (wifi ssid) WIFI SSID
+    (password_mqtt) Set the password to connect to mqtt server (ssid) WIFI SSID
-    (wifi password) WIFI PASSWORD
+    (password_wifi) WIFI PASSWORD

 Also another parameter in menuconfig must be changed: